franzinc/agraph-python/docs/src/tutorial/example018.rst

 Notice that the DataFrame can be used after the result has been discarded, since all required data has been copied.

-At this point the :meth:`.toPandas` method does not allow fine-grained control over types of the returned columns.
+At this point the :meth:`.TupleQueryResult.toPandas` method does not allow fine-grained control over types of the returned columns.
 The ``'cheese'`` column contains decimal values, but floats would be more convenient for further computation.
-Thus we will modify the dataframe and convert the
+Thus we will modify the dataframe and convert the data:
-data:

 .. testcode:: example18